1957 - 1966

 Having a young lady to serve as an ambassadress for Bavarian, and to be known as the Bavarian Girl, was part of the strategy of the Bavarian Brewing Co.'s ad agency, Calkins & Holden.
 It was also supported by their design firm, Lippincott & Margulies, also based in New York City.
 To find the Bavarian Girl, Bavarian Brewing Co. launched a search for a local young and wholesome lady to represent Bavarian's Select Beer in late 1957.
 The winner would visit Germany with photo sessions used in ads to help promote the beer locally.
 The winner and Bavarian Girl of the Year was Brenda Cotter.
 Brenda was from Dayton and had graduated from Julienne High School in 1956.
 Previously, she did some modeling and entered some beauty pageants.
 She was crowned Azalea Queen of Montgomery Co., OH in 1955.
 After high school, she worked at Cypress Gardens in 1956 and was crowned Grapefruit Queen later that year.
 In 1957 she returned to Dayton to be involved in a few Dance Party shows on WLW-D. Late that year she was selected to be Bavarian Girl of the Year - for the following year.
 With her title she traveled to various parts of Germany in early 1958.
 Afterwards, in late 1958, she became a model for a shampoo brand and appeared on a couple of CBS shows.
 She returned to Dayton later that same year and, being an enterprising lady, opened Brenda Cotter Models that same year.
 It operated until around 1960.
 No further additional information about her has been obtained.
 However, if you know what happened to Brenda, please let us know.

-Shortly after Bavarian was sold, its Advertising Manager, Larry Rinck, resigned.
-Two of the Schott Family members with ownership interests, William C. and Lou Schott, also departed immediately after the sale.
-The Marketing Director, Louis L. Schott, who belonged to the family that owned the brewery and was instrumentally in creating the new image for Bavarian (see the "New Look"), became the Sales Manager.
-A couple years later, he resigned and joined another family business, the Cincinnati Galvanizing Co.
-The only member of the Schott family to remain with Bavarian under IBI until 1965, was its former president, William R. Schott, who became the General Manager of Bavarian, a Regional Vice President of IBI and an IBI Board member.
+As a result, the Advertising Manager, Larry Rinck, resigned.
+The Marketing Director, Louis L. Schott, who hired Rinck and was instrumental in creating the new image for Bavarian (see the "New Look"), became a Sales Manager for IBI.
+After the merger, his brother (Bill) became GM of the Bavarian Plant and a Director of IBI, while the other family owners - his father (Will) and uncle (Lou) - decided to retire.
+A couple years later, Louis L. resigned and joined another family business, the Cincinnati Galvanizing Co.
+The only member of the Schott family to remain with Bavarian under IBI, until 1965 and a year before they went out of business, was its former president, William R. Schott.

 BILLBOARD & SCORECARDS - For the Cincinnati Reds at Crosley Field